 The traffic lights system is not as much based on the Covid-19 incidence, but focuses on the situations when the source of the spread is not clear (uncontrolled community spread) and on the capacity to handle the situation (testing points, labs, hospitals, etc).
 The evaluation is based on 20-25 criteria.

-Generally in hotspots, nose/mouth cover is obligatory in indoor public spaces, size of events is restricted, 2 m distance between persons and strict hygienic rules have to be kept, visits are limited in hospitals and social care facilities, PCR testing of new patients, employees of these facilities is obligatory, bars and restaurants are obliged to remain closed between 23.00 and 8.00, or accommodation restrictions apply.
+Generally in hotspots, nose/mouth cover is obligatory in indoor public spaces, size of events is restricted, 2 m distance between persons and strict hygienic rules have to be kept, visits are limited in hospitals and social care facilities, PCR testing of new patients, employees of these facilities is obligatory, bars and restaurants are obliged to remain closed during night, or accommodation restrictions apply.
+In border regions, regular PCR testing of cross-border workers may be required.
 The final list of restrictions is defined by local hygienic stations.
-More
+More.

 - The elderly citizens aged 70+ or persons in risk categories are not recommended to stay at crowded places.
 The shopping hours 8.00-10.00 for the elderly were lifted.